AmyJDavis/Dynamic-multi-method-removal-model/README.md

 # Guide to use a dynamic multi-method removal model

 This document provides guidance for the implementation of the dynamic multi-method removal model described in “An efficient method of evaluating multiple concurrent management actions on invasive populations” by Amy J. Davis, Randy Farrar, Brad Jump, Parker Hall, Travis Guerrant, Kim M. Pepin.
-Three R scrips are provided.
+Four R scrips are provided.

 ## Files included:
 1. RemDataProcessing.R – Code to process removal data and to run the MCMC model
+2. RemDataProcessingFlexible.R - Code to process removal data and run the MCMC model, but allowing for more flexible primary and secondary removal periods.
-2.	remfuncs.R – Code to determine the spatial area impacted by each removal event.
+3.	remfuncs.R – Code to determine the spatial area impacted by each removal event.
 This code uses latitude and longitude data if available, but will calculate area impacted based on effort generically if no location data are provided
-3. RemMultNomMultMethLambdaMCMC.R – The dynamic multi-method removal model implemented in a custom coded hierarchical Bayesian MCMC code
+4. RemMultNomMultMethLambdaMCMC.R – The dynamic multi-method removal model implemented in a custom coded hierarchical Bayesian MCMC code

 ## Data needs:
 The dynamic multi-method removal model is designed to estimate population abundance, population removal rate, and population growth rate using only management removal data.
 Since management removal often comes from a variety of removal methods this approach allows for and uses all removal methods and estimates removal rates for each method.
 The data needed for this analysis are often routinely collected as a part of management removal activities.
 The data needed are: